maiha/crystal-examples/README.md

 # ```
 ```

-At present, we are responding each time by accumulating empirical knowledge by manual housekeeping in [config/heuristic.jnl](./config/heuristic.jnl).
+At present, we are responding each time by accumulating empirical knowledge by manual housekeeping in [bundled/heuristic.jnl](./bundled/heuristic.jnl).

 ### API breaking changes

-Crystal often broke the stdlib API, especially `Time`, at each release.
+Crystal often broke the stdlib API compatibility, especially `Time`, at each release.
 For example, we have an example code like this.

 ```crystal